 As we are now aware of what is Vulkan runtime library is, let’s now talk what the primary purpose.

 In the early days, when technology was old at that time, we had a limited set of parameters to measure the performance of video or audio quality When one wanted to improve the quality, there were not many options available.

 Vulkan API runtime libraries render with a more straightforward, thinner driver, and efficient CPU multi-threading capabilities boost the video throughput when a PC is paired with a high-end video input device.
-For example, in case of Graphics card, high specification CPU that has APU on board.
+For example, in the case of a Graphics card, a high specification CPU that has APU on board.

-The library relies on different graphics 3D rendering API to improve the performance, hence it works parallelly with Direct X and OpenGL, and it now becomes a new benchmark for Graphics rendering engine.
+The library relies on different graphics 3D rendering API to improve the performance, hence it works parallelly with Direct X and OpenGL, and it now becomes a new benchmark for the Graphics rendering engines.

 Why does it not appear on all PC?

-Vulkan runtime libraries are used by high-end graphics hungry 3D API hence it is only available on PC those are running a graphics card.
+Vulkan runtime libraries are used by high-end graphics hungry 3D API hence it is only available on a PC that is running a graphics card.
 Whether it is from Nvidia or AMD, all will have Vulkan runtime libraries to improve graphics delivery and improve system performance.

-Vulkan libraries require a particular set of graphics memory to work.
+Also, it requires a particular set of graphics memory to work.
 It works with Direct X and OpenGL API engines to enhance performance.
-The library is a cross-platform compatible that is it works flawlessly on Windows, macOS or Linux based computer.
+The library is cross-platform compatible that is it works flawlessly on Windows, macOS or Linux based computers.